Fresno Clergy Abuse Attorney

 It is common for victims of clergy sexual assault to wait years or decades to pursue justice.
 In many cases, the sexual assault survivor lives in fear of retaliation by the predator priest who threatened or intimidated their victim into silence submission.
 Other times, officials in the Catholic Church hide the evidence from the public, congregation, and law enforcement to protect the priest at the cost of the sexual abuse survivor.

 By the time many of these cases come to light, the District Attorney's Office has no other option than to drop the charges due to the expiration of the statute of limitations.
 Fortunately, California state legislators and the Governor enacted a new law that extends the statute to provide ample time for survivors who lost their opportunity to file a claim after the assault occurred.

 The Roman Catholic Diocese of Fresno, under the guidance of Pope Francis and the Vatican, has created an independent compensation program.
-This newly launched initiative helps provide financial compensation to sexual assault survivors who were harmed by priests that were in “active ministry,” on a leave of absence, visiting from another parish, or no longer associated with their religious order or the Church.
+This newly launched initiative helps provide financial compensation to sexual abuse survivors who were harmed by priests that were in 'active ministry,” on a leave of absence, visiting from another parish or no longer associated with their religious order or the Church.

 Indicators of Sexual Assault

-The sexually assaulted victim might display emotional or behavioral signs that include:
+The sexually abused victim might display emotional or behavioral signs that include:

 - A display of fear when left alone with a particular individual

 - Inappropriate sexual behavior, especially in very young victims

 - A sense of ongoing worry or excessive fear

 - The avoidance of taking off clothing when changing or bathing